The Escape (1914 film)

 The Escape is a 1914 American silent drama film written and directed by D. W. Griffith and starred Donald Crisp.
 The film is based on the play of the same name by Paul Armstrong who also wrote the screenplay.
-It is now considered lost.
-The master negative of the production was destroyed in the disastrous 1914 Lubin vault fire in Philadelphia, Pennsylvania.
+It is considered lost, because the master negative of the production was destroyed in the disastrous 1914 Lubin vault fire in Philadelphia, Pennsylvania.

 Plot

 The film begins with a prologue on eugenics, contrasting careful animal breeding with human reproduction.
 This introduces the Joyce family story.

 Jim Joyce (Turner) is an abusive father who corrupts his naturally sensitive son Larry (Harron) into cruelty.
 Larry contracts syphilis and seeks treatment from Dr. Von Eiden (Moore), who also becomes involved with Larry's sister May (Sweet).
 Von Eiden encourages May to leave her family.
 She does so but is unable to find stable work and becomes the companion of a wealthy senator (Lewis), while refusing marriage.

 May's sister Jennie (Marsh) marries "Bull" McGee (Crisp), an abusive man.
 After McGee accidentally kills their infant while drunk, Jennie becomes delusional, endlessly rocking the empty cradle with a doll inside.
 McGee removes her from the household by selling her into prostitution.
 May intervenes and rescues her, but Jennie dies shortly after.

 Von Eiden performs surgery that restores Larry's original sensitivity.
 May ends her relationship with the senator and agrees to marry Von Eiden.